pedrocoutinhosilva/shiny.pwa/README.md

 # shiny.pwa
 Bring the power of Progressive web apps into your shiny dashboards!
+Allow users to install your dashboards allowing them to behave like a standalone application, both in desktop and mobile.

+Try it out here: https://sparktuga.shinyapps.io/shinypwa/

 # Usage
- - 1 - Install the package from github:
+1 - Install the package from github:
 ```R
 devtools::install_github('pedrocoutinhosilva/shiny.pwa')
 ```

- - 2 - Include the library into your project:
+2 - Include the library into your project:
 ```R
 # global.R
 library(shiny.pwa)
 ```

- - 3 - Call the `supportPWA` function in your UI definition, in any place you could add ui elements (for example `mainPanel` in a `fluidPage`):
+3 - Call the `supportPWA` function in your UI definition, in any place you could add ui elements (for example `mainPanel` in a `fluidPage`):
 ```R
 # ui.R
 ui <- fluidPage(